 She also works with entrepreneurs and small businesses, lending her expertise in writing business plans, forming entities, analyzing employee compensation, and reviewing leases and contracts.

-Since 2011 she has served as an adjunct professor at St. Edward’s University in Austin.
-She teaches one or two business law courses a semester to undergraduate or graduate students, often drawing from her own professional experience.
+She has served as an adjunct professor at St. Edward’s University in Austin teaching one or two business law courses a semester to undergraduate or graduate students, often drawing from her own professional experience.

 - M.B.A., St. Edward’s University, Austin, 2010

 - J.D., St. Mary’s University School of Law, San Antonio, 2006.
 She received a Dean’s scholarship award and participated in Mock Trial competition in spring 2003 and fall 2005

 - B.A., psychology and Spanish, Austin College, Sherman, Texas, 2002.
 She received an achievement scholarship, was on the Dean’s list, earned membership in two national honor societies (Spanish and Foreign Language).
 She studied in Costa Rica in January 2000; Spain in fall 2000; and France in January 2002.
 She was an ambassador in the Office of International Education, 2001-2002, and was elected to the Greek Council as secretary/treasurer/reporter, 2001-2002.

 - Licensed to practice before the Texas Supreme Court

 - American Bar Association